Georgia Advocacy Office, et al v. The State of Georgia, et al

 On March 19, 2020, the Court denied the State of Georgia’s Motion to Dismiss the GNETS case.
 The Court accepted the arguments made by CPR and its co-counsel in their brief opposing the Motion to Dismiss and a supplemental brief submitted after oral argument that Plaintiffs should be allowed to prove that the GNETS system violates the rights of students with disabilities under the ADA, Section 504, and the U.S. Constitution.

-A note of interest is that the state defendants filed a Notice of Supplemental Authority after the Supreme Court issued its decision in Loper Bright Enterprises v.
+On July 12, 2024, state defendants filed a Notice of Supplemental Authority citing the Supreme Court’s recent decision in Loper Bright Enterprises v.
 Raimondo, –U.S.–, 144 S. Ct.
 2244 (2024).
 The state filed a similar Notice in the DOJ case.
-The Loper Bright decision changed the way courts should consider administrative agencies’ interpretation of statutes such as the ADA.
-The state argued that it could escape liability for discriminating against GNETS students under the ADA because Plaintiffs had argued that the state defendants “administer” GNETS, and that word is only found in the ADA regulations and not in the statute itself.
-Both the DOJ and Plaintiffs in the GAO case responded that the ADA regulations remain valid and that the state’s control over, and corresponding ADA obligations with respect to, GNETS did not change because of Loper Bright.
-In their respective summary judgment decisions, both courts declined to address whether Loper Bright applied (see GAO v.
+Both the DOJ and Plaintiffs in the GAO case filed responses.
+In their respective summary judgment decisions, both courts declined to address whether Loper Bright applied to the state’s summary judgment motions.
+(See GAO v.
 Georgia summary judgment decision p.
 73 n.
 21 and U.S. v.
 Georgia summary judgment decision p.
 35 n.
 14).

 Select Media